AdeyemiAdebajo/Books-And-Authors/README.md

-This is a site that  helps you manage books and authors efficiently.
-You can explore a collection of books, view author details, and keep track of publication dates.
+# 📚 MyBooks - ASP.NET Razor Pages Web App

+Welcome to **MyBooks**, a lightweight ASP.NET Razor Pages application that helps you manage a virtual collection of books and authors.
+It is designed for learning and demonstration purposes, showcasing routing, layout, data management, and responsive design using Bootstrap.

+---

+## 🚀 Features

+- 🔍 View a list of books and their details
+- 👤 Browse authors and associated book information
+- 📅 Track publication data

+---

+## 🛠️ Technologies Used

+- **ASP.NET Core Razor Pages**
+- **C#**
+- **Bootstrap 5**
+- **Entity Framework Core**
+- **HTML5/CSS3**